elementaljs/elementaljs/README.md

 In order to use in Rails, a Gem is available which integrates with the asset pipeline.

     gem 'elementaljs-rails'

 ## Running

-Drop the elemental.js file into your project and load the container you want to apply this library too.
+Drop the elemental.js file into your project and load the container you want to apply this library to.
 In most cases you'll want to apply to the whole document.

     $(document).ready(function() {
       Elemental.load(document);
     });

+`Elemental.load()` loads the container itself, as well as any children elements.   `Elemental.loadOnly()` is also available, which _only_ loads the target container.

 Then in any HTML, you can add a behavior through a data attribute.